 Children's Ukulele Lessons - Ages 6 years old and up (Parents invited)

-Tuition: Classes are $25 per class (half hour group lesson * cost depends on the number of students).
-We are also offering a special introductory price at a reduced rate of $20 per class for the first semester for accompanying siblings 5 and older
+Tuition: Classes are $27 per class (half hour group lesson * cost depends on the number of students).
+We are also offering a special introductory price at a reduced rate of $20 per class for the first semester for accompanying siblings (sibling must be 5 and older).

 Is your child ready for music instrument lessons?
 Click here to read an article on instrument readiness

 Liz McNicholl is offering private guitar/Ukulele lessons.
 If interested in this class, please call 203.691.9759 or email Liz@MusicalFolk.com.
 Please read information below on when your child is ready for instrument lessons.

 Adult Group guitar lessons

 Liz McNicholl currently teaches group adult guitar lessons at the intermediate level (Thurs at 1pm) -- if you are considering this class, you should be able to play a few basic chords.

 Private lessons may also be scheduled based on availability.
 If you are interested in finding out more please call Liz at Tel: 203-691.9759 or email Liz@MusicalFolk.com

 At what age should my child start playing an instrument?

 There is no hard and fast rule here.
 While some children can start as early as 3 or 4, many teachers would not encourage it until a child is closer to 6.
 The bottom line is that all children are different and you are the best judge of your own child's degree of readiness.